 - organising or helping with events,

-- advocating for free and open source software positions to government and businesses,
+- advocating free and open source software to government and businesses (starting with your employer),

-- contributing documentation to FOSS projects that interest you,
+- contributing documentation or bug reports to FOSS projects that interest you,

-- and heck, you might even find yourself "cutting some code" (i.e. writing software).
+- and before you know it, you might even find yourself "cutting some code" (writing software)!

 When it comes down to it, FOSS is really just a software-focused manifestation of what every child learns in kindergarten (if not before): "share and share alike".
 It's a good lesson to learn in general, and (contrary to many people's expectations) it's produced an incredible amount of great software.